The growing need to verify Treasury checks

 U.S. Treasury checks remain a favorite target for fraudsters because they are guaranteed funds.
 In addition, under Regulation CC, the funds are made available to depositors the next business day.

 The sheer volume of Treasury checks processed yearly makes authenticating the checks even more challenging.
 In 2024 alone, the Federal Reserve processed 36 million government checks valued at $1.75 trillion.
-For many people, the federal tax refund is often the largest single check they receive, so the personal or business impact of a fraudulently cashed check can be huge.
+For many people, a federal tax refund is the largest single check they receive.
+A fraudulently cashed refund check can create major personal or business harm.

 Synthetic ID fraud makes it harder to authenticate Treasury checks

-A recent fraud case shows how increased synthetic identity theft and other scams reinforce the ongoing need to make sure federal government checks are legitimate.
+A recent fraud case shows rising synthetic identity theft and other scams.
+It also confirms the need to verify federal government checks.

-In February 2025, a woman was indicted for her role in a multi-check U.S. Treasury fraud scheme, in which she deposited over $1.9 million in fraudulent Treasury checks using stolen identities.
-One of the victims, a Louisiana woman, expected an IRS refund check but later discovered it had been stolen and fraudulently deposited under another person’s name.
+In February 2025, a woman was indicted for her role in a U.S. Treasury check fraud scheme.
+She deposited over $1.9 million in fraudulent Treasury checks.
+She used stolen identities to complete the deposits.
+One victim, a woman in Louisiana, expected an IRS refund check.
+She later learned it was stolen.
+Someone deposited it using another person’s name.
 By the time the fraud was detected, the suspect had already transferred thousands of dollars into personal accounts.

 In part because of the fraud risks, the IRS recommends people have tax refunds directly deposited.
 In fact, 97% of refunds are delivered by direct deposit.
 Even so, 772,000 refunds totaling $674 million have already been issued in checks this year – just through February.
 In other words, authenticating federal checks is vital.